jeanmidevacc/jeanmidevacc.github.io/_posts/2018-03-30-crossfitopen.md

 header-img: img/header_img/victor-freitas-546919-unsplash.jpg
 ---

-Hello in this article, I am going to give some leads on how to create a web scraping system that has been used to collect some data from the [Crossfit games website of Reebok](https://games.crossfit.com/regionals)
+Hello in this article, I am going to give some leads on how to create web scraping system that has been used to collect some data from the [Crossfit games website of Reebok](https://games.crossfit.com/regionals)

 # Introduction to Crossfit